-Ammonia and nitrite only appear at the beginning of the cycle, while nitrates are the end stage of the cycle.
+Ammonia and nitrite only appear at the beginning of the cycle, while nitrates are at the end stage of the cycle.

 Nitrates tend to sneak up on people, especially those who keep fish that produce a lot of waste, like flowerhorns.
 Water changes remove nitrates, so even if your water looks perfectly clean, don’t skip those bi-weekly water changes; you can’t see toxins like nitrates.

-Flowerhorns need a staple pellet to provide micronutrients and vitamins as well as additions like sun dried crickets, grasshoppers, mealworms, anchovies, and frozen shrimp.
+Flowerhorns need a staple pellet to provide micronutrients and vitamins as well as additions like sun-dried crickets, grasshoppers, mealworms, anchovies, and frozen shrimp.

-Worms, such as white worms, blackworms, earthworms and nightcrawlers can also be fed to Flowerhorns.
+Worms, such as white worms, blackworms, earthworms, and nightcrawlers can also be fed to Flowerhorns.